voidmirror/tp-lab-7/ext/gtest-1.8.0/googlemock/docs/DesignDoc.md

 Note that you don't need to provide the type of the parameter either.
-Suppose the parameter is named `param`, you can also use the Google-Mock-defined symbol `param_type` to refer to the type of the parameter as inferred by the compiler.
+Suppose the parameter is named `param`, you can also use the Google-Mock-defined character `param_type` to refer to the type of the parameter as inferred by the compiler.

 We will also provide `ACTION_P2`, `ACTION_P3`, and etc to support